 Over the years, the study of tumor viruses has led to important discoveries in cancer research, including the identification of numerous oncoproteins and tumor suppressor proteins critical for the development of all cancers.
-Although tumor viruses are estimated to cause 10-15% of cancers world-wide, they remain an underappreciated factor in human cancer etiology.
 Of the seven tumor viruses known to cause human tumors, the two most recently discovered cancer viruses, Kaposi's sarcoma-associated herpes virus (KSHV) and Merkel cell polyomavirus (MCV) were found by researchers in the UPCI Cancer Virology Program (Drs.
 Patrick Moore and Yuan Chang).
-Discovery of MCV at UPCI in 2007 as the causative agent in most Merkel Cell Carcinomas (MCC) has represented the culmination of several years of interdisciplinary research.
+Discovery of MCV at UPCI as the causative agent in most Merkel cell carcinomas (MCC) has represented the culmination of several years of interdisciplinary research.

-The Program's team of highly interactive and productive faculty researchers is focused on 4 areas of emphasis that include:
+The CVP's team of highly interactive and productive faculty researchers is focused on four areas of emphasis that include: